The next Mansfield Sports Recognition Awards will be held on Monday 2nd December 2024. For information of our previous event, see below.

 - Volunteer of the year (this also includes referees, officials, administrators etc.)

-Nominees must either live or pursue their sport within the District of Mansfield.
+Nominees must either live (or have lived) or pursue their sport within the District of Mansfield.

-Steve Adlington, Geoff Waller, Bill Taylor, Chris Adkin, Stewart Rickersey, Andrew Saunders, Martyn Knox, Mike Collins, John Morley, Nigel Franks and Zac Coupe
+Geoff Waller, Chris Adkin, Stewart Rickersey, Andrew Saunders, Martyn Knox, John Morley, Zac Coupe, Gary Jordan, Emma Dallman and Rachael Richardson

 Armchair Club Members

 Below are details from the 2014 event:- Monday 8th December 2014